 Press and release the SEEK buttons to search for the next listenable station in AM/FM mode.
-Press the right switch to seek up and the left switch to seek down.
-The radio will remain tuned to the new station until you make another selection.
+Press the right switch will remain tuned to the new station until you make another selection.
 Holding either button will bypass stations without stopping until you release it.